google/dawn/src/dawn/node/README.md

 cmake --build . --target dawn_node
 ```

-If building with ASan on macOS:
+If building with ASan using Clang:

 1. Open dawn/third_party/abseil-cpp/absl/copts/copts.py
 2. Add "-fsanitize=address" to the List corresponding to the compiler you are using (GCC or LLVM)